-UK taxpayers with offshore holdings could soon be subject to new legal obligations, with significant sanctions if they fail to comply.
+UK taxpayers with offshore holdings will soon be subject to new obligations, with significant sanctions if they fail to comply when required to do so.
 HMRC has also launched the Worldwide Disclosure Facility (WDF) to enable taxpayers to correct past irregularities in advance of the new sanctions being introduced.

 Requirement to Correct (RTC)

-- The correction must be made on or before 30 September 2018.
+- The correction of past tax irregularities must be made on or before 30 September 2018.

-- By 30 September 2018 HMRC will be receiving CRS data (from circa 100 countries) which will allow it to identify and pursue those who have not come forward to regularise their affairs.
+- By 30 September 2018 HMRC will be receiving Common Reporting Standard (CRS) data (from circa 100 countries) which will allow it to identify and pursue those who have not come forward to regularise their affairs.

 - Any person who is found to have failed to have corrected their affairs will be subject to a new set of sanctions.

 - For those who failed to correct by 30 September 2018 the penalty will be 200% of the tax.
 This can be mitigated but no lower than 100%.
 An additional penalty of up to 10% of the asset and “naming and shaming” will apply to the most serious cases where there has been a failure to correct.Those who have undisclosed assets or income should take advice and make a disclosure to HMRC.

 - Anyone not absolutely certain their offshore affairs are compliant should review their position, take advice as appropriate and if needed then correct this.
 There are many common technical issues in relation to offshore assets which are relevant to RTC.
 For example:

 - Remittances from overseas income & gains